fuentesjr/cassies-party/README.md

 ### Description
-This is effectively a [poolparty](http://auser.github.com/poolparty/) template that can easily spawn a [Cassandra](http://cassandra.apache.org/) (8.x or 7.x) or [Brisk](http://www.datastax.com/products/brisk) cluster on [Amazon's EC2](http://aws.amazon.com/ec2/).
+This is effectively a [poolparty](http://auser.github.com/poolparty/) cloud.rb template that can easily spawn a [Cassandra](http://cassandra.apache.org/) (8.x or 7.x) or [Brisk](http://www.datastax.com/products/brisk) cluster on [Amazon's EC2](http://aws.amazon.com/ec2/).
 Additionaly, it can easily install [OpsCenter](http://www.datastax.com/products/opscenter) when provided with OpsCenter credentials.
 Most of the heavy lifting is done by the [DataStax EC2 AMI](https://github.com/riptano/ComboAMI) and [poolparty](https://github.com/auser/poolparty).

 ### Prereqs: EC2 Setup
 Add your AWS Info to ~/.profile or ~/.bashrc: